ashur/namogenbo/README.md

 ## Notes

-This is a poor example of constructing a bot using PHP:
+This is an old project and a poor example of constructing a bot using PHP:

 - Several old, abandoned dependencies broken up in weird ways
 - Odd organization owing to its original implementation as a standalone command-line application

-You would do well not to use this project as any sort of guide, except perhaps as an example of how _not_ to build a bot.
+You would do well not to use this project as any sort of guide, except maybe as an example of how _not_ to build a bot.